This page may contain affiliate links. Read our disclosure here.

-The World Health Organization declared glyphosate a probable carcinogen last year.
+The World Health Organization declared glyphosate a probable carcinogen a few years ago.
 However, it is still widely used worldwide.
 Glyphosate has also been shown to be a mineral chelator (meaning that it steals our minerals!), an endocrine disruptor, carcinogenic (especially breast cancer), and it can cause diabetes, autism, obesity, gastrointestinal disorders, heart disease, Parkinson’s and Alzheimer’s.
 That is quite a list!

 Gluten might be a real issue, but my money is that 9/10 people really have an issue with GLYPHOSATE.
 You can read this awesome article from the Health Home Economist for more info.

 So what do I recommend instead of conventional wheat?

 I’ve been mentioning this word more and more to people lately, and I’m surprised at how many people have never heard of it.
 Einkorn is considered ancient wheat since it was first cultivated about 12.000 years ago.
 Einkorn is the only wheat that has never been hybridized.
 People that tend to be sensitive to conventional wheat not only have no issues with Einkorn, but they tend to actually feel better after they eat it.